eweser/eweser-db/packages/db/README.md

 See `packages/db/examples/dbShape.ts` for how the data is structured.

 Like MongoDB, EweserDB has `document`s and `collection`s.
 In SQL database terms, collections are like tables and documents like rows.
-Each collection can have only one document.
 Documents have a strict schema(typescript type).
-See examples of documents in the `/collections` folder.
+Each collection can have only one schema(document) but as many of those documents as you'd like.
+See examples of document schemas in the `/collections` folder.

 Documents can be linked by reference using the document's `_ref` property.
-The ref is simply the `<collection>.<roomId>.<documentId>` e.g. `flashcards.#roomName~flashcards~@username:matrix.org.doc-id`.
+The ref is simply the `<collection>.<roomAlias>.<documentId>` e.g. `flashcards.#roomName~flashcards~@username:matrix.org.doc-id`.
 Say you wanted to store a reference to a note from a flashcard, you could add the following to the flashcard document:

 ```ts